Symbian9/qmapshack-doc-wiki/How to Save Your Work.md

 To be sure, I recommend closing the QMapShack application and umount your device properly.
 I admit that I don't do it all the time and just wait some time I consider sufficient.
 But you have been warned.

+** *kiozen: If you access a device via the icon in the workspace QMapShack will take care about mounting and unmounting the device.
+Simply plugin the device and wait until QMapshack recognized it.
+The device is unmounted unless QMapShack is actively reading/writing it (Cursor is an hourglass).
+Once done you can unplug the device without any further action.* **

 ## Your Workspace ##

-Data in your file based procjects is only stored in your files if you select "save" in the project file line's context menue.
+Data in your file based projects is only stored in your files if you select "save" in the project file line's context menu.
 Data in your database residing projects is only stored in the database when you select "Sync. with database" in the database project line.

+** *kiozen: the usual way to save data to the database is using "Save".
+"Sync. with database" is used when two users access and work on the same project in the database.* **

-From the program's point of view, the workspace ist the access window to all your data you are working with - as opposed to the map view, which only defines the way you currently look at them.
+From the program's point of view, the workspace is the access window to all your data you are working with - as opposed to the map view, which only defines the way you currently look at them.

+** *kiozen: opposed?
+That word does not make sense in that context.* **

 If you make any changes to any object (as shown here https://bitbucket.org/maproom/qmapshack/wiki/DocGisItemsEditMultiple